Unsafe abortion

 Soviet poster c.
 1925.
 Title translation: "Abortion induced by either self-taught midwife or obstetrician not only maims the woman, but also often leads to death."

-Unsafe abortions are defined as procedures for terminating a pregnancy that are “performed by persons lacking the necessary information or skills, in an environment lacking minimal medical standards, or both.”
-These include self-induced abortions, abortions in unhygienic conditions, and abortions performed by medical practitioners who do not provide appropriate post-abortion attention.
-About 45% of the 73 million abortions each year are considered unsafe, amounting to about 33 million unsafe abortions.
+An unsafe abortion is the termination of a pregnancy by people lacking the necessary skills, in an environment lacking minimal medical standards, or both.
+An unsafe abortion is a life-threatening procedure.
+It includes self-induced abortions, abortions in unhygienic conditions, and abortions performed by a medical practitioner who does not provide appropriate post-abortion attention.
+About 25 million unsafe abortions occur a year, of which most occur in the developing world.

-Most (97%) unsafe abortions occur in the developing world, where modern birth control is not readily available, and affordable, well-trained medical practitioners are scarce, and abortion is often illegal, with the more restrictive the law, the higher the rates of death and other complications.
+Unsafe abortions result in complications for about 7 million women a year and are one of the leading causes of death during pregnancy and childbirth (about 5–13% of all deaths during this period).
+Most unsafe abortions occur where modern birth control is unavailable, or in developing countries where affordable and well-trained medical practitioners are not readily available, or where abortion is illegal, with the more restrictive the law, the higher the rates of death and other complications.